inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L30
 S:Dear Madam,
  :
- :    I have your two later notes of March 1.
+ :I have your two later notes of March 1.
 Maybe it is a :large order for you to leave for the north in the month of :March.
  :
- :    Our place is miles away, but the real issue is that mu- :sic means much to us.
+ :Our place is miles away, but the real issue is that mu- :sic means much to us.
 A night of music, even one piece of :music, has often meant more to me than my local paper and all :the power I have known.
 If I can plant a love of music in all :parts of this place so that all who hear you sing can learn to :love it, it will mean more to me than money.
  :
- :    I never laugh at money, but isn't it plain in these :lines that price ought to be the least of all the items?
+ :I never laugh at money, but isn't it plain in these :lines that price ought to be the least of all the items?
 The :point is that our plans for your party are more important.
 If :you read our other offer in the light of our love for music,